Logical unit number

-In computer storage, a logical unit number, or LUN, is a number used to identify a logical unit, which is a device addressed by the SCSI protocol or by Storage Area Network protocols that encapsulate SCSI, such as Fibre Channel or iSCSI.
+In computer storage, a logical unit number (LUN) is a number used to identify a logical unit, which is a device addressed by the SCSI protocol or by storage area network (SAN) protocols that encapsulate SCSI, such as Fibre Channel (FC) or iSCSI.

 A LUN may be used with any device which supports read/write operations, such as a tape drive, but is most often used to refer to a logical disk as created on a SAN.
 Though not technically correct, the term "LUN" is often also used to refer to the logical disk itself.

 Examples

 To provide a practical example, a typical multi-disk drive has multiple physical SCSI ports, each with one SCSI target address assigned.
 An administrator may format the disk array as a RAID and then partition this RAID into several separate storage-volumes.
 To represent each volume, a SCSI target is configured to provide a logical unit.
 Each SCSI target may provide multiple logical units and thus represent multiple volumes, but this does not mean that those volumes are concatenated.
 The computer that accesses a volume on the disk array identifies which volume to read or write with the LUN of the associated logical unit.

 In another example: a single disk-drive has one physical SCSI port.
 It usually provides just a single target, which in turn usually provides just a single logical unit whose LUN is zero.
 This logical unit represents the entire storage of the disk drive.